The Death Match: The Death Match: Dynamo Kyiv vs. the Nazis (2008)

 In 2008 Willie Gannon a senior Bleacher Report writer wrote an article about the Dynamo's "Death Match" that starts with the following "This is a true story that I was told by my father..."
 Mr.Gannon claims that Germans entered Kyiv "with little or no resistance" and Major General Ebenhardt was rushing to stage a game between a German team and no other else but Dynamo Kyiv.
 In the article the writer also describes that the Kyiv team was always threatened with execution, but played and won every single game including the game against "German" team Rukh.
-After beating Rukh 8 to 0, all players were either executed or sent to concentration camp, so no one survived.
+After beating Rukh 8 to 0, all players were either executed or sent to concentration camps, so no one survived.

 Match (2012)

-The film Match (2012) by the Russian director Andrey Malyukov, also ignores the reports of Ukrainian witnesses and scholars and repeats the Soviet propaganda version.
+The film Match (2012) by the Russian director Andrey Malyukov, also ignores the reports of Ukrainian witnesses and scholars, and repeats the Soviet propaganda version.
 In the film, Russian communists are fighting against the German occupiers.
 All the collaborateurs speak Ukrainian.
 Malyukov became popular as a director of a nationalistic–patriotic TV series about Russian troops in the Caucasus and in Afghanistan.
 Ukrainian authorities blocked the release of the film for several months because according to them, the film gives a wrong picture of history.